openmc-dev/openmc/docs/source/usersguide/processing.rst

 to the user to explore the classes in statepoint.py to discover what data is available in StatePoint objects (we highly recommend interactively exploring with `IPython <http://ipython.org/>`_).
-Many exmaples can be found by looking through the other utilies that use statepoint.py, and a few common tasks will be described here in the following sections.
+Many exmaples can be found by looking through the other utilies that use statepoint.py, and a few common visualization tasks will be described here in the following sections.

 Plotting in 2D
 --------------